fushra/meml-standard/README.md

 ## What is MEML?
 MEML is a simple markup language that translates into HTML/CSS.
 MEML includes tags that are dedicated to basics like a dropdown menu tag, viewport tag, charset tag, navigation, and minimization of HTML/CSS.

-MEML is built with JavaScript and Sass.
-JavaScript is used to translate the MEML code into valid HTML/CSS.
-The Sass is built to work on the functionality of some of the tags, and prebuilt options.

 MEML gets inspiration from languages such as LISP, HTML itself, and Pug.
 Most of the inspiration for MEML is from LISP.

 ## Why MEML over anything else?